 - Erase data from mobile clients (optional)

 Tag client devices with a new tag or use an existing tag to configure connectivity alerts in the next step.
-For information on how to associate tags to devices please follow the instructions in step 1 here.
+For information on how to associate tags to devices please follow the instructions in the first step here.

-Note: Devices for which connectivity alerts are configured have to be online first before they are applied.
+Note: Setting connectivity alerts on devices requires them to check in online first before they are applied.

 Note: Should third party investigators require access to Dashboard data in read only mode, instructions for configuring network admins with read only access can be found here.